Pelosi lands in Taiwan amid high-pressure standoff with China

 The speaker emphasized that the visit "in no way contradicts longstanding United States policy" toward Taiwan and China, and said the U.S. "continues to oppose unilateral efforts to change the status quo."

+In an op-ed for The Washington Post explaining her rationale for the visit, Pelosi criticized Beijing's actions in Hong Kong, Tibet, Xinjiang and across the mainland, saying China's "abysmal human rights record and disregard for the rule of law continue, as President Xi Jinping tightens his grip on power."

-A Taiwanese government official said Pelosi is expected to meet with President Tsai Ing-wen and members of the legislature in Taipei.
-She isn't expected to see the city's mayor, Ko Wen-je, who is chair of the pro-China Taiwan People's Party, and is expected to only meet with members of the DPP, or Democratic Progressive Party.
+A Taiwanese government official said Pelosi was expected to meet with President Tsai Ing-wen and members of the legislature in Taipei.
 The U.S. delegation is expected to stay Tuesday night in the capital and hold meetings throughout the day Wednesday before departing.

 The skyscraper Taipei 101, the island's iconic tallest building, flashed messages welcoming Pelosi to the capital ahead of her arrival Tuesday evening.